Meditation

 -

-- Bespoke meditation: £130
+6 and 12 standard sessions- Bespoke meditation: £130

 60 minutes- Bespoke meditation pack: £450

-x3 @ 60 minutes + x1 @ 75 minutes- First time clients (standard): £85
+x3 @ 60 minutes + x1 @ 75 minutes- Payment in advance

-All clients must fill in a Consent form and Health & Wellbeing questionnaire prior to their first appointment.
 When working in person (on request) I cover most areas within SE19-SE27 postcodes, up to 15 minutes' walk from train stations.

 WHAT MEDITATION CAN LOOK LIKE